 Stronger Regional Program Will Reduce Global Warming Emissions

-Power plant pollution in the Northeast would decline by more than 20 percent in the next decade under a plan announced today by Massachusetts, Northeast and Mid-Atlantic state environmental and energy officials.
+Power plant pollution in the Northeast would decline by more than 20 percent in the next decade under a plan announced on February 7th by environmental regulators and energy officials from 9 Northeast and Mid-Atlantic states.

-“We applaud Governor Patrick’s energy and environment team including Secretary Rick Sullivan, DEP Commissioner Ken Kimmell, and Energy Office Director Mark Sylvia, for leading the way in tackling the pollution that contributes to global warming,” said Danielle Falzon of Environment Massachusetts “Strengthening RGGI is one of the best ways we can lower the emissions that cause global warming.
-We look forward to working with Massachusetts officials to ensure these improvements are adopted.”
+“We applaud Governor Malloy and his environmental team; led by Dan Esty, Commissioner of the Department of Energy and Environmental Protection, for leading the way in tackling the pollution that contributes to global warming,” said Johanna Neumann of Environment Connecticut.
+“Strengthening RGGI is one of the best ways we can lower the emissions that cause global warming and to meet the emission reduction targets in our Global Warming Solutions Act.
+We look forward to working with Connecticut to ensure these improvements are adopted.”

 The proposal announced today would cap emissions from power plants in the region at current annual emission levels (91 million tons).
 The cap would take effect in 2014 and tighten, requiring emission reductions of 2.5 percent per year.

-“Even before Superstorm Sandy, public concern about extreme weather fueled by global warming was on the rise,” said Danielle Falzon.
+“Even before Superstorm Sandy, public concern about extreme weather fueled by global warming was on the rise,” said Neumann.
 “Now, it is even more urgent that the Northeast states do all they can to tackle global warming and ensure that RGGI substantially reduces carbon pollution.”